BalintKomjati/aerothlon/README.md

 key to download custom overlay images (a low quality demo overlay is included)

-The scrip above is designed to work with a list of tracklogs however for this demo it is supplied with only one.
+The script above is designed to work with a list of tracklogs however for this demo it is supplied with only one.
 Since it was a paragliding competition the logs are in igc format.
 The script should work well with gpx files also.
 I preformatted the igc\_demo file e.g. adjusted the